Drew Hutchison (baseball): Texas Rangers

 On August 4, 2018, Hutchison signed a major league contract with the Texas Rangers.
 He was added to the 25 man roster, and he started against the Baltimore Orioles on August 5.

 New York Yankees

 On January 10, 2019, Hutchison signed a minor league contract with the New York Yankees that included an invitation to spring training.
 He was released on June 17, 2019.

 Minnesota Twins

 Hutchison signed a minor league deal with the Minnesota Twins on June 21, 2019 and was assigned to the Triple-A Rochester Red Wings.

 Los Angeles Angels

 On August 7, 2019, Hutchison was traded to the Los Angeles Angels in exchange for cash considerations.
-He became a free agent following the 2019 season.
+In 4 starts for the Triple–A Salt Lake Bees, he compiled a 3–0 record and 3.97 ERA with 20 strikeouts over 22 2/3 innings pitched.
+Hutchison elected free agency following the season on November 4.

 Milwaukee Milkmen

 On August 9, 2020, Hutchison signed with the Milwaukee Milkmen of the American Association.
+In 6 starts, he logged a 2-2 record and 4.09 ERA with 33 strikeouts in 22.0 innings pitched.
 Hutchison won the American Association championship with the Milkmen in 2020.
-He was released by the club on November 12, 2020.
+He was released by the club on November 12.